How Do Rain Gardens Work?

 A rain garden is a shallow depression in the ground that allows stormwater to slowly infiltrate the soil.
 Native plants, mulch and soil in rain gardens naturally remove pollutants in the stormwater.
 Rain gardens receive stormwater from hard surfaces such as rooftops, sidewalks, driveways and patios, reducing the amount of stormwater (and pollutants) from entering our lakes, creeks and the Mississippi River.

-Build rain gardens near hard surfaces where rainwater can collect and drain into the rain garden.
+Build rain gardens near hard surfaces where rainwater can drain into the rain garden.

-Planting deep-rooted native plants create beautiful natural areas that attract birds and butterflies.
+Planting deep-rooted native plants create natural areas to attract birds and butterflies.

-Polluted runoff is a big problem in urban areas like Minneapolis where it is hard for stormwater to soak into the ground.
-Rainwater flows faster over hard surfaces, picking up pollutants like sediment, litter, organic particles, pesticides, fertilizers, pet waste, gas and oil, metal that falls off cars and other residue, before entering storm drains.
-This polluted water then finds its way into our lakes, rivers and streams
+Polluted runoff is a big problem in urban areas where it is hard for stormwater to soak into the hard ground.
+Rainwater flows faster over hard surfaces, picking up pollutants before entering storm drains and the waters of Minneapolis.